lkuich/ReactUnity/README.md

 5. Optionally, install the VS Templates by downloading them from the ReactUnity releases page, and pasting the ZIP files in:

 > %USERPROFILE%\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#\1033

-***

-## Getting Started

-This guide explains the various components of our new React Unity micro-framework.
-The framework takes hints from React and MVC design patterns, with the goal of creating responsive, modular, and easily testable Unity applications.
-We plan to phase this into AoD incrementally over time.

-At the core of this approach is the Reactive aspect.
-Each component has its own state, and components "react" to the changes in their state.
-This saves us time and complexity, and we end up with a less tightly coupled code base, since each component is responsible for itself.

 ### Controllers